microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 Each test case collection is run manually in a proscribed order, and its status is verified before running the next test case.
-The tests must be run in order, as they alter the system state, much like the real usage of DFCI.
+The tests must be run in order, with some exceptions, as they alter the system state, much like the real usage of DFCI.

 ## Equipment needed